American Studies

 Contact Information:

-Chair, Department of Arts & Humanities and Professor of English
+Interim Chair, Department of Arts and Humanities

 amst@ccga.edu